-MAT 101 - MATHEMATICAL MODELING (3)
+MAT 101 - QUANTITATIVE SKILLS AND REASONING (3)

-Math Modeling is a course designed for Liberal Arts and other non-mathematics and non-science majors.
+This course is designed for Liberal Arts and other non-mathematics and non-science majors.
 This course emphasizes an appreciation of the art, history, and applications of mathematics.
 Topics may include, but are not limited to: Sets, Logic, Number Theory, Measurement, Geometric Concepts, and an introduction to Probability and Statistics.
 This course uses reasoning in the context of everyday life experiences and emphasizes processing information analytically.
+Prerequisite: Placement by examination or instructor.